Dwayne McDuffie Award for Diversity in Comics

 The Dwayne McDuffie Award for Diversity in Comics is given to an American comic book that is committed to diversity and inclusion.
-It is named in honour of Dwayne McDuffie, a creator known for his work writing, editing, and producing comics and animation.
+It is named in honor of Dwayne McDuffie, a creator known for his work writing, editing, and producing comics and animation.

 The nominees and winner are chosen by a selection committee of comics and animation professionals.

 History

 Neo Edmund came up with the idea for the award.
 It is presented at Long Beach Comic Expo.

 Comics and TV writer Matt Wayne was the initial director of the award.

 Well known voice actor Phil LaMarr acts as Master of Ceremonies for the award presentation.